irenecarretero/ingenio-qupath/README.md

-# ingenio-qupath
+# Ingenio-PuPath
 Here you can find the scripts needed to perform some needed tasks.
-Just download the files and add them to your script folder.
+Just click on the files above to download the necesary scripts, then add them to your script folder.